Need-an-AwP/RelayX/tests/README.md

 ## run
-**please check if powershell can cd to the hyper-V path before run this file sync service**
+**please check if powershell can cd to the hyper-V path before run this file sync service** even though the watcher.js has error handling for invalid path, it is still recommended to check the path before run this file sync service

 ```bash
 yarn dev:sync